 Stage I: Required Application Materials

-Visit the graduate application process web page in addition to reviewing the following information.
+Visit the graduate application process in addition to reviewing the following information.
 The details below elaborate on general graduate admissions processes and requirements to explain department-specific expectations.
 Applicants should read through both sets of information and are responsible for meeting the application requirements laid out therein.

 The following materials are required for the MA in Cognitive Science application.
 All required application materials must be submitted online, on time, and in English to be reviewed for admission.
 Do not send paper copies.